-As the Izaak Walton League embarks on our second century, we can take pride in tangible progress cleaning up our air and water, conserving public land in national parks and engaging generations of Americans in citizen science.
+As the Izaak Walton League embarks on our second century, we can take pride in tangible progress cleaning up our air and water, conserving public land in national parks and engaging generations of Americans in volunteer science.

 Polluted runoff from roads, farms, lawns and construction sites contaminates our drinking water, streams and lakes.